-As of August 2018, four million more trees are added every month to the growing total.
+Four million more trees are added every month to the growing total.

 As CEO and Founder of Eden Projects, Steve’s job is to ensure that Eden’s mission to "Plant Trees - Save Lives” ends up representing far more than mere words.

 Debbie has been supporting and working with Eden since its founding in 2005.
 After fulfilling roles in administration, community and social media management and marketing, she now serves as Eden’s Chief Development officer and manages Eden's growing number of partnerships with businesses, churches, schools, and groups.
 Presenting Eden publicly and building relationships with these businesses and groups is a high point of her work.
 When she’s not at work, you can probably find her enjoying time on the Colorado River or in Morro Bay with her family and her chocolate lab, Kona.